adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. ["La gente esta muy loca"](https://www.youtube.com/watch?v=3wlUPf9PZpY) means "(The) people are (very) crazy" in Spanish.
+1. [Adrian Holovaty](http://www.holovaty.com/) added the line ["Thanks for checking it out."](https://github.com/django/django/commit/226acf35c84b379aa2e3c3b4672c18c61e3a8114) to the django/django repo.
+1. The term "wet nap" might have come from [Wet Nap the product](http://wetnap.com/), like [Wite-Out](https://en.wikipedia.org/wiki/Wite-Out) the product.
+1. Bikes with pedals attached to the front wheel are called [velocipedes](https://en.wikipedia.org/wiki/Velocipede).
+1. A [gear-inch](https://en.wikipedia.org/wiki/Gear_inches) is the distance travelled from one revolution of your gear pedal.
+1. The future is run by Terminators, because of this series of events happening: Man makes robot to help police find illegal parking.
+[Robot gets beat up when working alone.](https://arstechnica.com/tech-policy/2017/04/silicon-valley-security-robot-beat-up-in-parking-lot-police-say/) Robot gets a gun to protect itself.
+1. [Coconut oil](https://en.wikipedia.org/wiki/Coconut_oil) has too much saturated fatty acids (evident, because it is solid at room temperature) to be healthy.
+1. Lightyear to meter conversion is easy, if you know a lightyear is 9.461E15 meters, and then you just approximate it as 1E16 meters.
+1. Stock price doesn't mean anything (as long as you can afford at least one share).
+Buying 100 cheap shares worth $5 each that goes up by 1% is going to be $505.
+Buying 1 share of $500 that goes up by 1% is also going to be $505.
+1. The ["ECB (electronic code book) mode"](https://crypto.stackexchange.com/questions/225/should-i-use-ecb-or-cbc-encryption-mode-for-my-block-cipher) encrypts data block by block.
+[It is insecure.](https://littlemaninmyhead.wordpress.com/2017/04/22/top-10-developer-crypto-mistakes/) Stop using it wherever you know it exists.
+CBC (cipher block chaining) mode makes you XOR the next block with the previous block's ciphertext first, making it safer.
+1. If you buy a share of every stock out there in an exchange, you effectively track an index.
+If you buy a share from only the non-half-arsed stocks in an exchange, you effectively beat an index.
+If you go on and buy a share from only the stocks that consistently stay on or above average, which isn't hard to spot to be honest (say Apple or Adobe), then you effectively beat an index.
+That is why index funds often outperform the indices that they track, but never by much.
+1. Cellular Internet in Canada costs more than anywhere else in the world, including Japan, Brazil, and Botswana.
+1. TMX lists itself on the TMX as "X".
 1. Colombia the country is spelled with an O. [Everything else](https://en.wikipedia.org/wiki/Columbia) is spelled Columbia with a U.
 1. Those hip, "tub-looking" bathtubs are a bitch to clean, say Redditors.
 1. [Travel bidets](https://www.amazon.ca/Brondell-GS-70-GoSpa-Travel-Bidet/dp/B008CSDKSQ) are squirt bottles, essentially.